documentationfor yFiles for HTML 3.0.0.1

 )

-By default, a node returns a port candidate provider which returns all unoccupied ports if there is at least one, else it creates a new port candidate for the center of the node. yFiles for HTML already provides a number of IPortCandidateProvider implementations for the most common use cases which are mostly available through factory methods on the IPortCandidateProvider interface:
+By default, a node returns a port candidate provider that returns all unoccupied ports if there is at least one.
+Otherwise, it creates a new port candidate for the center of the node. yFiles for HTML already provides several IPortCandidateProvider implementations for the most common use cases, mostly available through factory methods on the IPortCandidateProvider interface:

 Predefined port candidate providers